mfrurbano/GettingCleaningDataCoursePGR/README.md

 	## Join column V1 was very useful but now can be dropped
 	dtJoin <- select(dtJoin, -V1)

-10 - A frame with global mean and sd for each variable is requested
-     We will do this by creating a vector with each statistic and joining them in a frame
-	## Generating the table with only the global statistics
-	##
-	## First creating 2 vectors, one for each statistic
-	means <- sapply(dtJoin[,3:563],mean)
-	sds <- sapply(dtJoin[,3:563],sd)
-	## Now joining the 2 and getting the desired table
-	measureStats <- data.frame(means,sds)
-	## Better names pay off!
-	names(measureStats) <- c("mean","std dev")

-11 - To have statistics for groups of subject-activity we need to ... group them
+11 - To have statistics for groups of subject-activity we grouped them.
-     A new grouped frame is to be created
+     A new grouped data frame was created
 	## Creating a grouped frame for the remaining steps
 	dtJoinG <- group_by( dtJoin, .dots = c("subject", "activityDesc"))